-Our equity awards are equally weighted between time-vested restricted stock units, which vest ratably over a three-year period, and performance share units, which requires achievement of a pre-determined financial performance metric over a three-year performance cycle.
+Our equity awards are equally weighed between time-vested restricted stock units, which vest ratably over a three-year period, and performance share units, which requires achievement of pre-determined financial performance metrics over a three-year performance period.

 The Compensation Committee engages an independent executive compensation consultant.